 - written up Climate Challenge Fund reports, and advised on the latter,

-- website mapping projects in the transport sphere,
+- undertaken numerous website/GIS mapping projects in transport and other spheres

-- introduced Google Apps and document sharing to small organisations,
+- introduced Google Apps (now Workplaces) and document sharing to small organisations,

-- was instrumental in a Zero Waste Communities .
+- principal project architect for a Zero Waste Communities project

 What is next?